BioMedLab-HM/biomed-iot/README.md

 - The safest way to repeat the installation of Biomed IoT is to re-setup your operating system from scratch (e.g. flashing the SD of for your Pi).
 - Execute the [*Tests After Installation*](tests/tests_after_setup.md) to check the integrity of your installation.

 ## Performance Testing

-A test script to measure core website performance will come in the future.
+The script ~/biomed-iot/tests/mqtt_load_tests/sine_load_test.py sends high frequency data to the platform for.
+Follow the instructions in the file.

 ## How to Use